jgamblin/NCAA-Prediction/bets.md

 # 🎲 NCAA Basketball Betting Tracker

-**Last Updated**: 2025-11-21 15:28:35
+**Last Updated**: 2025-11-21 10:23:22

 **Tracking Started**: 2025-11-10

 This tracker shows hypothetical results of betting $1.00 on the team with the highest win probability (from our model) **using real moneylines from ESPN**.

 > **✅ Real Odds Only**: Only games with actual ESPN moneylines are tracked.
 Games showing "OFF" or without real betting lines are automatically excluded.
+Moneylines worse than -1000 are also excluded as unbettable.
 We track going forward from today with real odds.

 ---